Azure/azure-iot-sdk-c/digitaltwin_client/readme.md

 * For connecting to Iot Hub, you will want to use the [digitaltwin\_sample\_device directory](./samples/digitaltwin_sample_device).
 * If you are connecting to IoT Central or using a device with limited resources, instead use the [digitaltwin\_sample\_ll_device directory](./samples/digitaltwin_sample_ll_device).

-To get stared with either of these sample directories, follow the remaining instructions [here](./samples/readme.md).
+To get started with either of these sample directories, follow the remaining instructions [here](./samples/readme.md).

 ## Documentation